msolo/iMavis/docs/help.md

 > NOTE: There is no "best" way to do completions.
 This mechanism proved simple, fast, predictable and moderately effective.
 However, there are many ways to potentially alter the behavior.

+When there is nothing typed, **Tab** brings up a list of all phrases and soundbites.

 # Phone and FaceTime

 If you are on a call, Mavis is ready to help and you can speak with both your voice and the synthesizer.

+Soundbites do not work over FaceTime/Phone calls.
+When a call is active, soundbites will be synthesized rather than played back from the recordings.

 # Speak Sentences Automatically